In this section:

 Rate of progress, temporary leave, credit load, and timeline to degree

-Rate of progress: As students progress through the PMP and plan to complete their degree requirements they are expected to maintain a rate of progress that is sufficient to meet the following benchmarks:
+Rate of progress: As students progress through the PMP and plan to complete their degree requirements they should maintain a rate of progress that is sufficient to meet the following benchmarks:

 Temporary leave: PMP students may request graduate on-leave status for one or more quarters and their requests will be approved even if their progress to date does not align with these benchmarks (see on-leave procedures, below).
 Students who have been on-leave for three consecutive quarters (excluding summer) or whose timeline to degree risks exceeding 6 years should have a clear plan and timeline for resuming their studies and completing their remaining requirements.